-Built-in filter and writer components combine to implement the default error logging format.
+Built-in filter and writer components combine to implement the default error log format.

 A loadable writer enables logging to the system log.

-System variables control which log components to enable and the rules for filtering log events.
+System variables control which log components to enable and how each component operates.

 variable controls which log components to enable for error

-Spaces are not significant.
-Component order is significant
+separators.
+Component order is significant because the server

 has this value: